Araq/nawabs/readme.txt

 ``nawabs init``
   Make the current working directory your workspace.

-``nawabs c nake``
+``nawabs tinker pkg``
-  Nawabs clones 'nake' and tries to build it.
+  Nawabs clones 'pkg' and tries to build it.

-``nawabs pinned nake``
+``nawabs pinned pkg``
-  Rebuilds 'nake' in the same configuration that was successful the last time.
+  Rebuilds 'pkg' in the same configuration that was successful the last time.

+``nawabs pinnedcmd pkg``
+  Outputs the last command that was successful at building "pkg".

-``nawabs update nake``
+``nawabs update pkg``
-  Rebuilds 'nake' but updates 'nake' and its dependencies to use the latest versions.
+  Rebuilds 'pkg' but updates 'pkg' and its dependencies to use the latest versions.

-TODO
-====

-- Clearly distinguish between package name and build command to run the tinker algorithm with.
-- Add support for reading nimble dependencies, if there is a ``.nimble`` file.
-- Implement tinker hooks for manual interventions.
+For a complete list of commands, run ``nawabs --help``.

-(c) 2016 Andreas Rumpf
+(c) 2017 Andreas Rumpf